 For this reason, it’s important to pay close attention to your surrounding while running a chainsaw.
 Frequently, it isn’t the branch you’re cutting that causes kickback but rather another tree branch behind it that you don’t see.

-You should definitely always wear the proper safety equipment and be aware that kickback can happen with any chainsaw.
+You should always wear the proper safety equipment and know that kickback can happen with any chainsaw.
 Just being aware of your surroundings and knowing that kickback can occur is a good way to stay alert and be cautious.

 How to Reduce The Risk of Chainsaw Kickback

-While its probably impossible to completely avoid chainsaw kickback, there are some measures you can take to reduce the chance of it.
-In this section, I’ll go over some simple steps on how to reduce the risk.
+While it’s probably impossible to completely avoid chainsaw kickback, there are some measures you can take to reduce the chance of it.
+In this section, I’ll review some simple steps to reduce the risk.
 Also, I’ll give you more information about the chain brake, bumper spikes, and low-kickback chains.
 The most obvious things are what I’ll go over first.